USA Gymnastics Has Officially Filed For Bankruptcy

 Advertisement

-Then, in November, the US Olympic Committee announced that they were taking steps to revoke USA Gymnastics' status as a national governing body because they believed "the challenges facing the organisation are simply more than it is capable of overcoming in its current form," Sarah Hirshland, CEO of the USOC wrote in an open letter to gymnasts.
+Then, in November, the U.S. Olympic Committee announced that they were taking steps to revoke USA Gymnastics' status as a national governing body because they believed "the challenges facing the organization are simply more than it is capable of overcoming in its current form," Sarah Hirshland, CEO of the USOC wrote in an open letter to gymnasts.

 Advertisement

 Currently, USA Gymnastics faces 100 lawsuits from athletes and survivors.
-By filing bankruptcy, USA Gymnastics would be able to settle these lawsuits and essentially stall the US Olympic Committee's next steps for dismantling their organisation just a little bit longer, the Associated Press reports.
+By filing bankruptcy, USA Gymnastics would be able to settle these lawsuits and essentially stall the U.S. Olympic Committee's next steps for dismantling their organization just a little bit longer, the Associated Press reports.

 Advertisement